karstenv/transsec/README.md

 A mirror of the SUA Server is at http://terra5.terragis.net/sites/html/transsec/

-This site supplies a link to a virtualbox image of the system that can be run locally without and necessity of having an internet connection in order to run the tools in a browser.
-The project is aimed at rpoviding a toll that can be used in the field in remote areas with no or slow internet connections and at providing interactive tools that can be used in teaching and capacity development.
-The virtual image is based on the OSGEO live project and running a Lubuntu operating system.
+This site supplies a link to a virtualbox image of the system that can run locally without the necessity of having an internet connection in order to run the tools in a browser.
+The project is aimed at providing a tool that can be used in the field in remote areas with no or slow internet connections and at providing interactive tools that can be used in teaching at in academic institutions and for capacity building.
+The virtual image is based on the OSGEO live project and is running on a Lubuntu operating system.

 Download the zipped vdi file - size is a wooping 6.6 GB - for use with Virtual Box here: http://www.terragis.net/docs/other/tsec32_v1.0.zip